 This is old-fashioned horror filmmaking at its finest.
 There’s an emphasis on character, mood and atmosphere that prevail over jump scares or unnecessary gore – that isn’t to say that the movie is not scary nor gory, but that director John Landis deploys those devices judiciously, and as a result is able to extract strong reactions from the audience (after all, less is more).
 Leads David Naughton and Griffin Dunne are well-cast as best friends and have believable chemistry together, which goes a long way towards selling an imaginative albeit over-the-top plot.
 But really what makes this work so well are the creature effects, including an extraordinary transformation scene that rivals Joe Dante’s “The Howling.”
-This is slow-burn horror at its finest, slowly ratcheting up the tension until a climax best described as pandemonium.
+It’s the best kind of slow-burn horror narrative, slowly ratcheting up the tension until the climax explodes into utter pandemonium.

 Rating: ★★★★ (out of 5)